ilyessalmi/ilyessalmi/README.md

 I distinguish myself from other admins by using my data coding background to create **efficient automation scripts**, perform **robust troubleshooting**, and handle complex **log analysis**.

-- 🔭 I’m currently working on: **Azure Infrastructure & Microsoft 365 ecosystem**
+- 🔭 I’m currently working on: **Azure Infrastructure & Microsoft 365 Security and Compliance and n8n Workflow Automation**
 - 🎯 My goal: **To secure a Cloud Support or SysAdmin (Azure/Microsoft365) role in France**
 - ⚡ Fun fact: I speak 3 languages (English, French, Arabic)